 Individuals with exceptional qualifications who aspire to thrive in the areas articulated by our mission and philosophy are invited to apply.
 Application to these two separate track programs (as well as other Otolaryngology programs in the United States) is made through the National Residency Matching Program (NRMP)

-Required Application Materials
+Required Application Materials:

 • No more than four letters of recommendation (minimum of three letters)

-- Additional Requirements for international medical graduates:
+• Additional Requirements for international medical graduates:

 • ECFMG Status Report

 Individuals who enter otolaryngology-head and neck surgery training on or after July 1, 2005 must satisfactorily complete a minimum of five years of training, as specified below, in an ACGME-approved program(s):